Learn about top state-approved CNA programs in San Diego, what topics classes cover, and how to gain certification in California.

 Whether offered by a local community college, vocational school, career and technical education center, or hospital, CNA programs in San Diego offer a quick and cost-effective option for entering the nursing profession.
 In as little as a month, you can gain the qualifications needed to seek certification and join this exciting and meaningful field.

 COVID-19 accelerated the drive towards online CNA programs in San Diego, making it possible for you to find an accredited, state-approved program with maximum flexibility.
 If this seems like a good path, keep reading to learn more.
 We’ve highlight top San Diego programs, reviewed topics covered, examined typical costs, and explained how much you can earn in a CNA program.

-Best CNA Classes and Training Programs in San Diego
+Best CNA Classes and Training Programs in San Diego for 2022

 Finding a top CNA training program in San Diego can take some digging, especially if you want to prioritize affordability, accreditation, and ample student support services.
 Accredited and state-approved is essential in a CNA program since the absence of either can lead to problems receiving licensure and finding work.
 Whether you’re looking to start or advance your CNA career, we’re here to help.
 Check out the three high-quality CNA programs spotlighted below and learn how each may fit your needs.

 Since 1987, MiraCosta College has educated students aspiring to become certified nursing assistants.
 In this CNA program approved by the California Department of Public Health, graduates work in clinical settings, long-term care centers, homes, and acute care settings.
 Some also pursue licensed vocational nursing or registered nursing degrees.

 You can choose from two timelines.
 An eight-week program is offered twice per semester and requires 23 hours of class time each week.
 An accelerated summer program takes six weeks and meets for 32 hours per week.
 Regardless of the path you choose, you’ll attend both theory-based and clinical classes.